MuditJ/springboot-banking-webapp/README.md

 # springboot-banking-webapp
-Banking web application made using Springboot
+A simple banking web application made using Springboot, H2, and Thymeleaf.